Aims and History

 - Associate members – those sympathetic to Labour but not yet ready to join or those who cannot join because they do not satisfy the UK Party membership conditions.

-The “new” rules: In these early days very few of the members used email.
+The 2010 rules: In those early days very few of the members used email.
 A proposal was made around 2007 to extend the period of office for LICC members to save on the high cost of postage for elections.
 There were some objections to this proposal and the NEC stepped in and suspended LICC for a period whilst the rules were re-written.